kylefarris/clamscan/README.md

 		active: true // If true, this module will consider using the clamscan binary },
     clamdscan: {
+        socket: false, // Socket file for connecting via TCP
+        host: false, // IP of host to connect to TCP interface
+        port: false, // Port of host to use when connecting via TCP interface
 		path: '/usr/bin/clamdscan', // Path to the clamdscan binary on your server
 		config_file: '/etc/clamd.conf', // Specify config file if it's in an unusual place
 		multiscan: true, // Scan using all available cores!
 Yay!